 RESTLESS DEVELOPMENT invests in sustainable, innovative solutions that address the root causes of social challenges around the world.
 They do this by helping young people take the lead to solve the challenges that face the communities in which they live.
 These are core values to IPI as well; facilitating voices and encouraging innovative problem solving are key components of IPI’s mission as a business.

 Our partnership with Restless Development began in May 2018 and continues to grow.
 As of January 2020 we have donated nearly £30,000 and developed a strong relationship with their team.
-For more information on the organisation and our partnership, you can find our story featured in their 2018 Annual Report.
+For more information on the organisation and our partnership, read their 2020 annual report.
 You can also read blogs from IPI staff members Mick and Carrie about their trip to Uganda to see Restless Development’s programmes in action.

 UK YOUTH Is a leading national charity, committed to providing access to appropriate, high quality services in every community so that young people are empowered to build bright futures, regardless of their background or circumstances.
 They work in partnership with organisations across the United Kingdom to provide young people with access to appropriate, high quality services in their communities.

 Our partnership with UK Youth began in October 2019.
 As of January 2020 we have donated £11,000 and initiated volunteering and skill sharing opportunities for IPI staff.
-More information on the organisation and their mission can be found on their website or in their 2018 Annual Review.
+More information on the organisation and their mission can be found on their website or in their 2019/2020 report.

 As well as our corporate charitable partnerships, we encourage and support our people in their own charitable endeavors.